laurkgol/Sassquatch/README.md

 This tutorial was very descriptive and helpful in understanding how SassScript works.

 ## What are 3 interview questions one might be asked about this technology?
+-What is the purpose of Mixins?
+-What can you assign to variables in Sass?
+-What is the sytax for assigning variables?

 # Sass Tools